bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-03-25-newsletter.md

 lang: en
 ---
-This week's newsletter summarizes several questions and answers from the Bitcoin StackExchange and describes notable changes to popular Bitcoin infrastructure projects.
+This week's newsletter summarizes several questions and answers from the Bitcoin Stack Exchange and describes notable changes to popular Bitcoin infrastructure projects.

 ## Action items